1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 TAA Timiryazev Agricultural Academy”
 (Medvedev and Lerner, p.
 22)

 (Medvedev and Lerner, p.
 10) Here is one scientist who was a Darwinist that was slandered as well as his students

-“The then Commissar of Agriculture, Yakovlev, played a
-leading role in the creation of the department of vernalization”
-(Medvedev and Lerner, p.
-15)

 (Medvedev and Lerner, p.
 19) The procumation was unrealistic and served to help the attack against vevlo